 After Atlassian announced the end of life of the Server option, customers are facing now the dilemma to opt for either: Data Center or Cloud, and as an option regarding this dilemma, Atlassian has expanded their Cloud proposal to four different plans adapted to each team needs, especially the one we will cover on this blog post; we are going to answer what is Atlassian Cloud Enterprise.

 What is Atlassian Cloud Enterprise?
 Who gets the real benefit from it?
 Which are the scalation and security options?
 How to empower the products to get the most out of them?
-Is it really going to be positive for the productivity of your teams?... these are common questions people ask themself when standing in front of the dilemma to the cloud migration, and those are the topics we will be going over in this blog post.
+Is it really going to be positive for the productivity of your teams?... these are common questions people ask themself when standing in front of the dilemma of cloud migrations, and those are the topics we will be going over in this blog post.

 One of the reasons Atlassian and DEISER customers opt for Cloud, specifically for Atlassian Cloud Enterprise, is the benefits of on-demand scalability; unlike local systems, Cloud offers enough resources to automatically scale and adapt to new users they are added.